 Step-4 Now since the P&L is made, have a look at the gross profit & Net profit figures.
 The G.P & N.P ratios cannot be less than last year unless there is major change in turnover compared to last year.
 Based on this principle,arrive at a Net profit figure on which Advance Tax should be calculated (G.P & N.P Ratio may be increased a bit for current projection).

 Step-4 Once advance Tax is calculated, you could pay 90% of the amount due.
 The 90% principle saves money (10%) and also interest. u/s 234B is saved.
-Only 234Cinterest is to be paid which is less than the amount earned by saving 10% of the amount.
+Only section 234C interest is to be paid which is less than the amount earned by saving 10% of the amount.

 B. For Companies/Firms etc. whose accounts are not upto date or reliable as on date of calculation